Updated on: August 11, 2023

 I love how user-friendly ExpressVPN’s apps are — installing them takes 1–2 minutes and the interface is simple to navigate (even if you’re new to VPNs).
 There’s a quick-connect feature that automatically connects you to the fastest server, but it’s also easy to manually find and connect to a server.

-And on top of iOS, Android, Windows, macOS, and Linux apps, there’s also a router app.
+And on top of mobile and desktop apps, there’s also a router app.
 ExpressVPN’s router app is very easy to install, and there are helpful setup tutorials — it took me less than 8–9 minutes to set up the app on my router.
-I was able to game on my console, PC, and smartphone while connected to any one of ExpressVPN 160+ server locations.
+I was able to game on my console, PC, and smartphone while connected to any one of ExpressVPN’s server locations.
 Another option is Aircove, which is the provider’s own router that comes with the app preinstalled.

 ExpressVPN has split-tunneling, which lets you choose which apps use your local network and which apps use the VPN.
 In my tests, I played video games while connected to one of ExpressVPN’s servers, but I browsed the internet while connected to my local network.
 This provided me with faster speeds for each online activity.